nachocaru/xaprb.com/content/blog/2007-05-22-how-to-write-mysql-conditional-comments.md

 ---
 title: How to write MySQL conditional comments
-author: Baron Schwartz
-excerpt: "<p>MySQL's version-specific conditional comment syntax confused me for the longest time.
-Then I learned about <code>printf</code> formatting rules, and it all became clear.
-Read on if you don't already know what I mean.</p>"
-layout: post
 permalink: /2007/05/22/how-to-write-mysql-conditional-comments/
 description:
   - How to read, interpret and write MySQL version-specific conditional comments